eric-bach/pecuniary/ARCHITECTURE.md

 Protecting unauthenticate users from accessing parts of the application is necessary to keep the application secure.
 This is managed by using a custom component alongside the [React Router configuration](https://github.com/eric-bach/pecuniary/blob/cqrs-v1/client/src/App.tsx#L28)

-The [ProtectedRoute](https://github.com/eric-bach/pecuniary/blob/cqrs-v1/client/src/components/ProtectedRoute.tsx) component checks the `localStorage` to determine if a user is authenticated before rendering the requested component.
+The [ProtectedRoute](https://github.com/eric-bach/pecuniary/blob/cqrs-v1/client/src/components/ProtectedRoute.tsx) component checks the Cognito AccessToken in the `localStorage` to determine if a user is authenticated before rendering the requested component.
 If the user is not authenticated, this component redirects to the `/login` page.

 ## Database